-The Center for Educational Partnerships (CEP), a campus department under UC Berkeley’s Division of Equity and Inclusion, provides outreach and engagement with K-12 and community college students & educators to increase access to higher education.
+The Center for Educational Partnerships (CEP), a campus department under UC Berkeley’s Division of Student Affairs, provides outreach and engagement with K-12 and community college students & educators to increase access to higher education.
 We believe no student should be denied the opportunity to pursue a college degree due to systemic, economic or social barriers.

 Every year, CEP programs deliver free academic enrichment, advising, and educational support services to over 70,000 K-12 and community college students and their families.
 In addition, we engage thousands of educators, offering professional development around educational access and equity issues.